thehunmonkgroup/multi-entity-debugger/README.md

 *NOTE: The interface does not save messages between browser reloads -- a reload of the browser will reset all displayed entities/messages.*

+#### Navigation

+Clicking on an entity will show the message list for the entity, in chronological order.

+`Up Arrow` / `Down Arrow` and `Page Up` / `Page Down` can be used for scrolling the message list.

+`Right Arrow` / `Tab` will switch to the next entity, `Left Arrow` / `Shift+Tab` will switch to the previous entity.

+Number keys `1-9` can be used to navigate directly to an entity in the list.

 ### Add messages for an entity

 #### POST interface